FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 $$ \textrm{filter stregth} := 1 - \frac{\textrm{left candidate count}}{\textrm{total candidate count}} $$

-As long as we didn't miss the possible goal score, we will do our best to enhance filter strength.
+As long as we didn't miss the potential goal score, we will do our best to enhance filter strength.

 ## Pitch histogram indexing